dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 end
 ```

 You can see in our IDE, both the function and the variable we just created are greyed out.
 Hovering over it, it tells us that they are unused function and unused local.
-That's because we haven't called them or used them anywhere in the code yet, which is exactly what we're going to do next.
+That's because we haven't called them or used them anywhere in the script yet.
+Let's do that now.

 To call a function, type the name of the function followed by a pair of parentheses.